NLnetLabs/cascade/doc/manual/source/before-you-start.rst

   allow you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.

-- The Cascade command line interface (CLI) for controlling and interacting with the :program:`cascaded` daemon.
+- The :program:`cascade` command line interface (CLI) for controlling and interacting with the :program:`cascaded` daemon.

 - A tool called :program:`dnst keyset` which is somewhat similar to the OpenDNSSEC